nyxiereal/docs/docs/aliucord/Kotlin.md

 - Aliucord developers don't & didn't like to work with the new one. [why?](https://github.com/Aliucord/AliucordRN?tab=readme-ov-file#-notice-)

-- If Aliucord didn't exist, there wouldn't be any active client using the old one (except [Bluecord](https://bluesmods.com/bluecord/), which has a [very bad reputation](https://drive.google.com/drive/mobile/folders/1Y2m2lMSpN3GlOcXyceaO88Ljnr8xuNcp)).
+- If Aliucord didn't exist, there wouldn't be any active client using the old one (except Bluecord, which has a [very bad reputation](https://drive.google.com/drive/mobile/folders/1Y2m2lMSpN3GlOcXyceaO88Ljnr8xuNcp)).

 - Features from new Discord versions can be backported to the old one. [what does backport mean?](https://en.wikipedia.org/wiki/Backporting)

-- New Discord version modded clients already exist ([Kettu](https://github.com/C0C0B01/KettuManager/releases/latest) is recommended, you can find their plugins [here](https://plugins-list.pages.dev)). [list of every Discord client](https://github.com/Discord-Client-Encyclopedia-Management/Discord3rdparties)
+- New Discord version modded clients already exist ([Kettu](https://github.com/C0C0B01/KettuManager/releases/latest) is recommended, you can find their plugins [here](https://plugins-list.pages.dev)).